nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       **Expected Outcome**: No changes occured.
 An error message appears, saying that the employee has already been rated for the day.

 ### Viewing department overview

+For the following tests, ensure that there is at least 1 employee (who will be in 1 department).
+Any department (that has at least 1 person) can be used, but for ease and simplicity, we will be using "Sales" in our examples, as it is has the fewest letters.

+We also recommend having more employees in the department of your testing choice so that you can more easily observe the outcome.

+1. Viewing the department overview

+   1. **Test Case**: `view-department Sales`<br>
+      **Expected Outcome**: On the right panel, the department name ("Sales") is shown.
+      Other information includes number of employees (available, on leave), and ratings of all employees.

+   2. **Follow-up Test Case**: `add n/viewDeptTest j/Position d/Sales`<br>
+      **Expected Outcome**: The new employee is displayed on the left panel.
+      On the right panel, the number of employees increments by 1, and a new row is added to the "Rating Table" with the rating "N/A" for the new employee.

+   3. **Follow-up Test Case**: `rate id/x r/5`, where `x` is the employee ID of the employee added in the previous test<br>
+      **Expected Outcome**: The rating table is updated with the new rating of the previously added employee.

+   4. Other follow-up test cases include adding/deleting data relevant to employees in the department, such as leaves, performance, or their presence in the database.
+      In each scenario, the right side panel should update itself to display the new information immediately, if there is any.